Byofa/MINI-TRIPADVISOR/README.md

 I would make more error message and css improvment.
 Disable case sensitive for login.
 Make average grade for places.
+My code is a lot messy, I didn't had time to comment it.
+Next time I will comment while i'm writing to save time.
 Also, make a more obvious home button with the home.svg.

 ## Description